Bounteous-Inc/bounteous-aem-commons/aem-devops-runbook-template/README.md

-# AEM Dev/Ops Runbook Template by HS2 Solutions
+# AEM Dev/Ops Runbook Template by Bounteous (previously HS2 Solutions)

 This is a template to aid in creation of a Dev/Ops Runbook for an AEM platform.